 Choose the right tool

 You will need to decide whether you will go for a curling wand or one that has a clamp based on the type of curl that you want to have.

 You should wash your hair first using shampoo and conditioner that can help tame frizz.

 Blow dry hair

 Once your hair is halfway dry, use a blow dryer until it is completely dry.

-Do not forget to apply a heat protectant serum to your strands prior to curling it.
+Do not forget to apply a heat protectant spray or serum to your strands prior to curling it.

 Sectioning your hair makes it easier to produce even curls.